 - Some experience with group faciltation

 - Desire to be an advocate for the development of students

 - Be highly recommended by at least 2 professional associates

 - Must be able to attend pre-session training day and submit pre-session training assignments and materials

-- Specific ability-based competencies required to satisfactorily perform the functions of the job include: communicating with diverse groups; displaying tact and courtesy; maintaining confidentiality; setting priorities; being attentive to detail; establishing and maintaining effective working relationships; working as part of team; and working with frequent interruptions
+- Specific ability-based competencies required to satisfactorily perform the functions of the job include: communicating with diverse groups; displaying tact and courtesy; maintaining confidentiality; setting priorities; being attentive to detail; establishing and maintaining effective working relationships; working as part of a team; and working with frequent interruptions

 - Excellent communication and problem solving skills

 The University of Michigan is an equal opportunity/affirmative action employer.